War for Earth-3: Main plot

 Emerald Knight hosts a party for Ultraman, but Ultraman grows impatient and kills everyone in the party.
 While in space, Ultraman sees Amanda Waller arriving on his Earth, and sees Superwoman being a dominatrix to Owlman and gets angry so he confronts her and Owlman.
-Emerald Knight confronts Amanda Waller's team, but is defeated by Black Hand.
-Owlman goes out to fight Amanda Waller's team to save Emerald Knight, but his plane is taken down by Black Siren.
-Amanda Waller calls Ultraman from Emerald Knight's ring, and Superwoman and Ultraman go to confront her.
-Dr. Rodriguez injects her with a serum to save Rick Flag's team, and they all travel to confront Amanda Waller, but are shocked when Amanda Waller has convinced Ultraman and Emerald Knight to join her side.
+Emerald Knight confronts Waller's team, but is defeated by Black Hand.
+Owlman goes out to fight Waller's team to save Emerald Knight, but his plane is taken down by Black Siren.
+Waller calls Ultraman from Emerald Knight's ring, and Superwoman and Ultraman go to confront her.
+Dr. Rodriguez injects her with a serum to save Rick Flag's team, and they all travel to confront Waller, but are shocked when Waller has convinced Ultraman and Emerald Knight to join her side.

 Rick Flag's team is forced to retreat, and Dr. Rodriguez is captured by Amanda Waller while Match and Nocturna are sent to Hell by Etrigan the Demon.
-Talon and Culbera travels back to Earth-3's Gotham City where its revealed he did not kill Talon in order to find a weakness for the Crime Syndicate of America's members.
+Talon and Culbera travels back to Earth-3's Gotham City.
 Culbera is killed by Johnny Quick and takes over Owlman's body.
-Ambush Bug transports Peacemaker to Owlman's Fortress of Solitude to find a weapon to stop Owlman when they are confronted by Superwoman who wants to kill Ultraman and Amanda Waller for what they did to Owlman.
-Johnny Quick rushes in and gets the secret weapon while Black Siren uses her powers to bring down the Fortress of Solitude on Superwoman, Peacemaker and Ambush Bug.
+Ambush Bug transports Peacemaker to Owlman's Fortress of Solitude to find a weapon to stop Owlman when they are confronted by Superwoman who wants to kill Ultraman and Waller for what they did to Owlman.
+Quick rushes in and gets the secret weapon while Black Siren attacks the Fortress of Solitude.